 Depending on where you live, the winter months can cause some serious disorder in your neighborhood.
 The harsh weather makes a mess of community landscapes, properties, and amenities.
-If HOAs aren’t proactively cleaning up and preparing for summer, once the community is ready to enjoy the outdoors and expects their neighborhood to be clean and fully functioning, the board might be met with complaints from unhappy tenants.
+If HOAs aren’t proactively cleaning up and preparing for summer, once the community is ready to enjoy the outdoors and expects their neighborhood to be clean and fully functioning, the board might be met with complaints from unhappy residents.

 For example, there’s the community pool that hasn’t been touched in months, maybe a playground that was buried in snow and now has a broken slide, a busted pipe in the irrigation system that throws money down the drain, and so on.